muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Uh... um... sure?
 Would you be able to explain what you're going to do?"
 I answered hesitantly.

 "Sure thing, Mikay here is going to use his Forgemaster or whatever you call it to reshape your skull.
-This will result in a bit of pain for you and your skull will take a few months to fully recover from the move but you should be completly unrecognizeable after the change."
+This will result in a bit of pain for you and your skull will take a few months to fully recover from the move but you should be completely unrecognizable after the change."
 Phanna said sounding a bit excited

 Then, Phanna pulled out 2 skulls and continued.